 Milk paint is tricky.
 You never really know what the final color and effect will be until the finishing process is complete.
 Experience will give you a good idea, but lots of factors come into play that can subtly alter the final look of the piece.
 There is actually much more green showing though than my camera will pick up, but here is the completed table.

 My niece will take delivery of this table in the next few days and I really hope that she likes it.
 Hopefully she cherishes it and keeps it with her all through her life’s journey and passes it on to her children.
 That may be a bit of pressure to put on a simple quirky table, but time will tell.
-At any rate, I think I came pretty close in creating a new table that looks like it has been around 100 tears.
+At any rate, I think I came pretty close in creating a new table that looks like it has been around 100 years.